+FIRE-1 California Fire Code.
+The project shall comply with the California Fire Code requirements, as amended by the City of Albany, in effect at the time of application for building permit.

 FIRE-2 Gallons-per-Minute Requirement.
 The water system for fire protection shall comply with City of Albany Fire Department standards.
-Fire effect at the time of application for building permit.

-California Fire Code requirements, as amended by the City of Albany, in flow test data and water system plans must be provided at time of building plan check.
+Fire flow test data and water system plans must be provided at time of building plan check.
 The plans must include all equipment, components and layout of the system.
 Private fire protection water systems shall be supplied through an approved backflow device per City Engineering Division standards.